tebl/BulkyMIDI-32/README.md

 | [BulkyMIDI-32 Audio Switch](#12-bulkymidi-32-audio-switch) | Module for switching between various audio sources, similar to the source selection switch on a stereo system.
 | [BulkyMIDI-32 Channel Monitor](#13-bulkymidi-32-channel-monitor) | MIDI-channel activity monitor, lights up an LED corresponding to the channel on activity.
 Implemented using basic CMOS logic chips.
 | [BulkyMIDI-32 Channel Monitor 2](#14-bulkymidi-32-channel-monitor-2) | Mainly the same as above, except that the hardware is implemented using an *Arduino Pro Micro* and is therefore a lot easier to obtain the parts for.
+| [BulkyMIDI-32 Input Switch](#15-bulkymidi-32-input-switch) | Module for switching between up to four MIDI sources, the selected input is then replicated to three different THRU-ports.
+This allows you to easily switch between equipment as well as chain together different systems.
-| [BulkyMIDI-32 Play](#15-bulkymidi-32-play) | Used for playing MIDI-files (*.MID*) from an SD-card using an *Arduino Pro Micro*.
+| [BulkyMIDI-32 Play](#16-bulkymidi-32-play) | Used for playing MIDI-files (*.MID*) from an SD-card using an *Arduino Pro Micro*.
 The hardware can also be uses as a basis for building a custom MIDI-merger, MIDI-message filtering or simply as a *USB to MIDI*-adapter.

 ## 1.1> BulkyMIDI-32
 ![BulkyMIDI-32](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/2022-08-03%2017.17.09.jpg)